Virtual Classroom: “Chinese and Western Values” – Q & A with Karl-Heinz Pohl

 How the inclusiveness of the different schools of Chinese thought came about, is a difficult question.
 In China the different schools of thought certainly did not claim to have the absolute truth: Chinese scholars often combined Confucian, Taoist and Buddhist thought.
-There was also not an institution like the church with its power (such as the inquisition) that crushed anybody who held different belief.
-Also the relationship between religious and political power (Emperor of the Holly Roman Empire) is quite different from the Chinese experience.
+There was also not an institution like the church with its power (such as the inquisition) that crushed anybody who held different beliefs.
+Also the relationship between religious and political power (Emperor of the Holy Roman Empire) is quite different from the Chinese experience.
 See also the exclusivist approach in Arabic Islamic culture – in contrast to the Chinese.

 Equality is one of the 3 core values of the French Revolution.
 But it is more an equality before the law, not a Communist (or Maoist) equality.